 A good translation service does not have a one-size-fits-all approach.
-They have experts in different fields that specialize in their area and are therefore able to provide you with accurate and reliable translations.
-In any field, but mostly scientific, professional, or academic translations, it is better to have someone who understands what your document is about or what it means in order to be able to translate it correctly.
+They have experts in different fields that specialize in their area and are therefore able to provide you with accurate and reliable translations in any field, but mostly scientific, professional, or academic translations.
+It is better to have someone who understands what your document is about or what it means in order to be able to translate it correctly.

 You can ensure that the agency you approach provides good quality translations by asking for samples from their previous projects.
 For better product quality, search for a company that hires translators that only translate to their mother tongue.
 According to het vertaalbureau, many providers still use foreign speakers for translations and not native speakers.
-However, if you don’t really understand the other language, you can look up reviews about the agencies to get a more comprehensive idea of the quality of their services.
+However, if you don’t really understand the other language.
+You can look up reviews about the agencies to get a more comprehensive idea of the quality of their services.
 Many translation agencies offer quality checks and extra proofreading to ensure that the quality of your translation fits your target audience.

-There are certain criteria that may concern you, like whether the agency is certified or not, or whether they have their work done within a certain timeframe.
+There are certain criteria that may concern you, like whether the agency is certified or not or whether they have their work done within a certain timeframe.
 Make sure that you go over these specific details before hiring the agency in order to get the work done within the timeline that you have in mind.
 You should also discuss the fees, and ask them how exactly the calculation is broken down.
 You can compare different prices from different agencies for the same service and the same quality and decide on which is the best fit for you.
-For matters of protection of information, test the agency with a document that is not important before sharing any private or intimate information.
+For matters of protection of information, test the agency with a document that is not important before sharing any private or sensitive information.